rigdev/docs/docs/database/create-credential.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating Database Credentials using the SDK or CLI
+# Creating Database Credentials

-## Overview

-Database credentials can be used to connect your application to your database using the SDK.
+Database credentials can be used to connect your application to your database.
 This document provides instructions on how to create database credentials using the SDK or CLI.

 <hr class="solid" />